 - Professor David Lambert (History): research expertise includes Caribbean and Atlantic histories; British imperialism, exploration and cartography in the 'long' 19th century; counterfactual histories; histories of Whiteness; historical geography.

 - Professor Tina Lupton (English): research interests cover eighteenth-century literature; the historical experience of time; theories of the novel; it-narratives; material cultural studies; theories of media and mediation; systems theory in a literary context.

 - Professor Mark Philp (History): Director of the European History Research Centre, Director of Research for the History Dept,.
 Research interests cover political theory and political sociology; political corruption and issues relating to standards in public life; history of political thought and British history at the time of the French Revolution.

-- Dr Sarah Richardson (History): 18th and 19th century British political history, middle-class women and political culture; electoral politics; history and computing.
+- Professor Sarah Richardson (History): 18th and 19th century British political history, middle-class women and political culture; electoral politics; history and computing.

 - Professor Giorgio Riello (History): Director of IAS; his research focuses on global history, 1400-1800 - history of design and material culture, history of fashion and textiles, small scale manufacturing in Europe.